 The Control Yuan discovered that Lin’s declared assets in 2010 included NT$20 million (US$677,730) in Tingfung International Investment Ltd and the same amount in the emerging company of Tyson Bioresearch Inc.

-According to the Control Yuan’s Department of Asset-Declaration by Public Functionaries, the total capital for Tingfung International Investment stood at NT$25 million and Lin’s shares in the company exceeded 9 percent, which was in violation of the Civil Servants Work Act.
+According to the Control Yuan’s Department of Asset-Declaration by Public Functionaries, the total capital for Tingfung International Investment stood at NT$25 million and Lin’s shares in the company exceeded 9 percent, which was in violation of the Civil Servant Services Act.

 Article 13 of the act stipulates that “no civil servant may manage or invest in businesses, but invested shares not exceeding 10 percent of the total capital of the invested company are excluded,” with article 22 and 24 also agreeing that while Lin is not a civil servant per se, under the law he is regarded as such.